-The safeland training we deliver in San Antonio trains workers on the hierarchy they can expect to work under when they arrive at the wellsite.
-When helping out a cowoker on the rigsite, we train that it’s better to talk to that coworker directly if possible to help them improve safety behaviors.
-When a supervisor is needed for a small issue then the worker should contact the next level up on the rig hierarchy.
-By moving a safety issue up one step of the rig hierarchy at a time this lets the entire rig become informed to the proper level.
-If a level is skipped then this can cause communication issues and create the perception of “going over the head” of the boss.
-Respect is an important part of maintaining a positive safety attitude and “going over the head” of a supervisor should be avoided unless there is some good safety reason to do so.
+The SafeLand training we deliver in San Antonio trains workers on the hierarchy they can expect to work under when they arrive at the wellsite.
+When helping out a co-worker on the rigsite, we train that it’s better to talk to that coworker directly, if possible, to help them improve safety behaviors.
+When a supervisor is needed for a small issue, the worker should contact the next level up the rig hierarchy.
+By moving a safety issue up one step of the rig hierarchy at a time, the entire rig become informed to the proper level.
+If a level is skipped, this can cause communication issues and create the perception of “going over the head” of the boss.
+Respect is an important part of maintaining a positive safety attitude and “going over the head” of a supervisor should be avoided unless there is a good safety reason to do so.

 Notice: Article is provided as is and for informational use only.
 Eagle Ford Training San Antonio, its owners, instructors, and affiliates hereto referred as the company shall have no liability for and you shall defend, indemnify and hold harmless from and against any claim loss demand, liability, obligation, and expense based upon any injury or damage, spill or pollution, product liability, or any other loss that may occur.
 The liability for the use of information is solely yours notwithstanding any act of error or omission by the company.